sowbug/weblight/README.md

 BOM for production (not developer) circuit
 ===

-* U1: ATtiny85 ATTINY85-20SU
-* LED1, LED2: APA102C LED
+The best results are with an ENIG finish 2.0mm thickness PCB.
+If you're just prototyping, 1.6mm will work, but you'll want to put some thick solder on the USB leads to bulk them up a bit.
+Even then, the fit in the USB socket will be loose.
+ENIG takes longer to wear out than regular HASL.

-* C1: 1uF 0805 capacitor
+* C1: 1uF 0805 capacitor (DigiKey 311-1365-1-ND)
-* C2: 0.1uF 0805 capacitor
+* C2: 0.1uF 0805 capacitor (DigiKey 311-1338-1-ND)
 * D1, D2: 3.6V SOD-323 Zener diode.
-I successfully used BZT52C3V6S-7-F and MM3Z3V6T1G.
+I successfully used BZT52C3V6S-7-F and MM3Z3V6T1G (DigiKey MM3Z3V6T1GOSCT-ND).
 According to [V-USB Hardware Considerations](http://vusb.wikidot.com/hardware), they should be "those that look like 1N4148 (usually 500 mW or less)"
 * D3, D4: low forward-voltage SOD-323 diode (0.4-volt or less forward voltage so that the supply to the LEDs is higher than 4.5 volts).
-I have successfully used Toshiba 1SS367 (forward voltage about 0.3V).
+I have successfully used Toshiba 1SS367 (forward voltage about 0.3V, DigiKey 1SS367H3FCT-ND).
+* LED1, LED2: APA102C LED (Real versions of these are not especially easy to find)
-* R1: 1.5K 0805 resistor
+* R1: 1.5K 0805 resistor (DigiKey 311-1.5KARCT-ND)
-* R2, R3: 68 0805 resistor
+* R2, R3: 68 0805 resistor (DigiKey 311-68ARCT-ND)
-* R4: 10K 0805 resistor
+* R4: 10K 0805 resistor (DigiKey 311-10KARCT-ND)
+* U1: ATtiny85 ATTINY85-20SU (DigiKey ATTINY85-20SURCT-ND)

 Tips
 ===